bblais/bblais.github.io-src/content/articles/Unbelievable Project/[0043] Unbelievable? 5 Apr 2008 12 Apr 2008 "Why I became an atheist" Part 1 and Part 2 - John Loftus & Peter May - 05 April 2008.md

 >Test your beliefs as if you were an outsider to the faith you are evaluating.
 If your faith stands up under muster, then you can have your faith.
 If not, abandon it, for any God who requires you to believe correctly when we have this extremely strong tendency to believe what we were born into, surely should make the correct faith pass the outsider test.
 If your faith cannot do this, then the God of your faith is not worthy of being worshipped.{.aq} {.atheist}

 The test relies on the fact that people tend to believe the things that they were raised with.
-In addition, we often have a selection bias, which is that we accept those facts which fit our current beliefs and ignore or discount those that run counter to our current beliefs.
+In addition, we often have a selection bias, which is that we accept those facts that fit our current beliefs and ignore or discount those that run counter to our current beliefs.
 This is one of the reasons we have controlled studies in science, and peer review, and the demand for replicability in science.
-We have to make a process to artificially overcome these biases, because the biases keep us from finding the truth.
-I tell my students to try to be *more* skeptical of claims that support what you already believe, to try to compensate a little bit for the selection bias.{.me}
+We have to make a process to artificially overcome these biases because the biases keep us from finding the truth.
+I tell my students to try to be *more* skeptical of claims that support what they already believe, to try to compensate a little bit for the selection bias.{.me}

 Peter - *"I noticed in your website you say there is a lot of doubt for any supposed historical event.
 Now this seems to be an extraordinary degree of skepticism because everything we know is historic, even last week's program."*{.tq}{.theist}

-I don't think that this is hyper-skepticism, because it depends on the prior probability for the claim.
+I don't think that this is hyper-skepticism because it depends on the prior probability for the claim.
 Did Socrates exist?
 Perhaps.
 Did Hitler exist?
 Almost certainly.
 Did Julius Caesar exist?
 Almost certainly, although somewhat less likely than Hitler.
 Now you might be thinking that this is hyper-skepticism.
 A non-zero probability for Hitler *not* existing?
 It is possible that I'm in a Truman Show type environment, in which case every historical thing I have learned is suspect.
 I don't think it is likely, but it is possible.
-In fact I think it is so unlikely that I'm willing to consider Hitler and Julius Caesar as historical facts, but I am not willing to consider Socrates or Jesus as historical facts.
+In fact, I think it is so unlikely that I'm willing to consider Hitler and Julius Caesar as historical facts, but I am not willing to consider Socrates or Jesus as historical facts.
 But let me stress something at this point - each and every example I've used in this paragraph was for the existence of a person, something which has a decently high prior probability, and definitely does not violate any physical laws or anything like that.
 The second you introduce claims like, "Person A was raised from the dead", it doesn't matter much if it was 2000 years ago or [40 years ago].
 The more recent claim is more likely, but not so much that I would take it seriously.
 Everything comes down to probability.{.me}

 [Unbelievable Project]: http://brianblais.wordpress.com/2013/02/27/unbelievable-project-a-non-believers-armchair-perspective-on-six-years-of-christian-debates/